Skill level: Easy peasy

 Costs: Cheap as chips

-This simple Scotch pancakes recipe is a real winner for a weekend brunch or a favourite option on Pancake Day.
+Scotch pancakes are so simple to make and a real winner for a weekend brunch or a favourite option on Pancake Day.
 These pancakes are a type of Scotch pancake and are so easy to make.
 They make an ideal breakfast dish and can be made at the weekend when you have a little more time.
 You could so easily make a larger batch to last for a few days - they keep very well and can also be frozen.
 These griddled pancakes are delicious served with raspberries and maple syrup and you don't need a special griddle pan to make them - an ordinary heavy based frying pan will do just as well.
 This recipe makes 12 delicious Scotch pancakes and will take only 35 mins to prepare and cook.
 Leftover batter can be stored in the fridge to use the next day.

 - 225g self raising flour